fchoi0505/Wine_Ratings_Prices/README.md

 * In the second half of the Tableau story, we are diving into the information for what were the top 5 wines produced.
 We were able to identify which region produced the best wine, most cost effective wine, as well as the worst value.

+* Each storyboard element is interactive allowing users to focus on particular regions, countries, or wine varieties to gain more detail/understanding.

 The Tableau story will be posted here: https://public.tableau.com/profile/benjamin.lew8746#!/vizhome/project_wine/Thewinestory